infinitiessoft/skyport/README.md

 #### Configure policy.json

-Skyport follows OpenStack's access control mechanism using the config/policy.json file to define additional access controls that apply to each API.
+Skyport follows OpenStack's access control mechanism using the config/policy.json file to define access control rules that apply to each API.
 For more information about configuring policy.json, refer to [The policy.json file](http://docs.openstack.org/kilo/config-reference/content/policy-json-file.html)

 ## Using Rest API
 Skyport default listens on port 9999.
 The examples in this section use [cURL](http://curl.haxx.se/) commands.
 For information about the OpenStack Compute(Nova) 2.0 APIs, see [Openstack Nova 2.0 API Reference](http://developer.openstack.org/api-ref-compute-v2.html).
 Using a cURL command like the following command to list servers: